Kazanz/encrypted_storage/README.md

 Contributing
 ============

+1. Follow Pep8.
+2. Write tests.

 If there is a backend you want that is not here, write one and open a pull request.

-## Rules
-1. Follow Pep8
-2. Write Tests
-3. Add yourself to list of contributors.

 TODO
 ====